 Participants

 Fifty-eight 3-year-old children (age range: +/- 1 month), who attended preschool in the city of Rosario (Santa Fe, Argentina), participated in this study.
-The families had a medium socioeconomic status, based on educational level (tertiary and university studies) and the mother and fathers' occupation (professionals and business men and women).
+The families had a medium socioeconomic status, based on educational level (associate degree courses and university studies) and the mother and fathers' occupation (professionals and business men and women).
 The children were randomly assigned to the four experimental conditions: Linguistic Feedback CR (N = 15, Mage = 2 years and 11 months, 8 girls), Graphic Demonstration CR (N = 14, Mage = 3 years, 7 girls), Graphic Product CR (N = 14, Mage = 3 years and 1 month, 6 girls), and No Receiver (N = 15, Mage = 3 years, 6 girls).
 Two children were not included in the study since they gave up on the task before it was completed.

 Regarding ethical concerns, after receiving authorization from the schools, the responsible adults were informed of the study's details and requirements and were asked to provide written authorization for their child's participation, guaranteeing them information confidentiality.